 Other Significant Fellowships

-As a result of a partnership agreement between the Faculty of Arts and Humanities and the Huntington Library, California, we are pleased to offer a one-month fellowship open to academic staff based at Durham University.
+As a result of a partnership agreement between the Faculty of Arts and Humanities and the Huntington Library, California, we are pleased to offer a one-month fellowship to Dr Adam Bridgen.
+Adam, a Leverhulme Trust Early Career Fellow in the Department of English Studies has successfully been awarded a fellowship for his project Industry and Environment in the Art of Julius Caesar Ibbetson (1759-1817).
+He will take up the fellowship in October 2025.

 Adam Bridgen